- Dagley Lane

 5. A25 Cycle Corridor

-The existing off-road shared-use pedestrian and cycle facility along the A25 was improved as part of the Local Sustainable Transport Fund in 2014/15, however there were a number areas along the route that could not be upgraded to a desirable standard at the time.
+The existing off-road shared-use pedestrian and cycle facility along the A25 was improved as part of the Local Sustainable Transport Fund in 2014 to 2015, however there were a number areas along the route that could not be upgraded to a desirable standard at the time.
 As such, there are sections of the route that are incomplete and act as 'gaps' in the network where cyclists must dismount or join the road.

 As part of the Guildford TCTP these gaps will be filled in, extending or improving the existing shared-use facility in the following locations along the A25:

-- South side of the A25 Midleton Road between Midleton Industrial Estate Road and Surrey Way (COMPLETE)
+- South side of the A25 Midleton Road between Midleton Industrial Estate Road and Surrey Way (complete)

-- South side of the A25 Woodbridge Road between the A322 and Woodbridge Meadows
+- South side of the A25 Woodbridge Road between the A322 and Woodbridge Meadows (complete)

 - North side of the A25 Ladymead outside the Ladymead Retail Centre

-6. A25/A320 Stoke Crossroads
+6. A25/A320 Stoke Crossroads (complete)

 The junction of the A25 and A320 (Stoke Crossroads) is located along a popular route into the town centre from Stoughton, Slyfield and other areas north of Guildford.
 However, due to its links to the A3, Stoke Crossroads is a particularly busy junction for vehicular traffic and a difficult junction to cross for non-motorised users.
 Only two of the arms of the junction currently have controlled crossing facilities at surface level, and whilst the western arm has a pedestrian bridge the northern arm has no crossing facilities at all.
 Much of the road surface at the junction is also in a poor condition